nryoung/nicyoung.io/about.md

 # About me

 Howdy!
-My name is Nic Young and I am Software Engineer.
-I live and work from beautiful Denver, Colorado.
-I have worked in all areas of the stack through out my career, from writing ETL pipelines, to writing REST and GraphQL API's, to writing UI's on the frontend.
+My name is Nic Young I live in beautiful Denver, Colorado.
+I am a Software Engineer by trade and I have worked in all areas of the stack through out my career, from writing ETL pipelines, to writing REST and GraphQL API's, to writing UI's on the frontend.
 I don't prefer a particular area of the stack, I just like to work on interesting problems.